-There are 2 kinds of no-fault divorce:
+There are 2 kinds of no fault divorce:

 No-Fault Divorce Does Not Equal Uncontested Divorce

-In cases were a no-fault uncontested divorce is appropriate your divorce can often be completed in about 90 days for a flat fee.
-Click here for information about Uncontested Divorces.
+If a no-fault uncontested divorce works for you, your divorce can often be completed in about 90 days, or less, for a low flat fee.

 *We don’t just sell you the forms and a list of instructions.
 We are Pennsylvania Attorneys that will professionally handle your no fault divorce for you.
 Many websites offer a cheap “no fault divorce package” but you have to

 - complete the forms yourself